Advice

 Yes, you can find built-in camera recording systems in some higher-end models.
 Some use AI technology to assist with the dashcam and infotainment system.
 Typically, such systems repurpose cameras that are already pulling duty in the vehicle.
 Here are a few examples:

-- Tesla – Every new Tesla model provides a dashcam function.
-Images from front, rear, and side cameras record video in the event of a collision or even if the Tesla’s horn sounds.
-Furthermore, Sentry Mode silently guards every new Tesla when the car is shut down.
-If a passerby gets too close or touches the car, or if another car bumps it, not only does the system begin recording, but the exterior lights begin flashing.
+• Tesla: Every new Tesla model has a dashcam function.
+Its front, rear, and side cameras record video during a collision or when the horn sounds.
+Sentry Mode silently guards the car when it’s shut down; if someone gets too close, touches it, or another car bumps it, the system records and flashes the exterior lights.

-- Mercedes-Benz – Certain new Mercedes-Benz models offer a dashcam system, providing front and behind views.
-However, only the front view can be recorded on a memory stick.
-This system also includes a parking monitor.
-Mercedes also allows the driver to engage the recording function manually.
-Mercedes makes the dashcam system available in assorted models, including the E-Class, CLA, GLA, GLC, and others.
+• Mercedes-Benz: Certain new Mercedes-Benz models offer a dashcam system with front and rear views, though only the front view records to a memory stick.
+The system includes a parking monitor, and the driver can engage recording manually.
+It’s available on models including the E-Class, CLA, GLA, and GLC.

-- BMW – To gain the dashcam system available in some new BMW models, the car or SUV must have the surround-view function.
-BMW repurposes up to four of these cameras for recording incidents.
-Depending on the system’s programming, the system can record up to 30 seconds prior to and 30 seconds after an impact incident.
-BMW’s system also allows for up to 40 seconds of driver-triggered recording.
-BMW models using the Operating System 8 also add a parking monitor.
+• BMW: To use the dashcam system offered on some new BMW models, the vehicle must have the surround-view function.
+When activated in the iDrive menu, it repurposes up to four of these cameras to record incidents.
+Depending on programming, it can capture up to 30 seconds before and 30 seconds after an impact and up to 40 seconds of driver-triggered recording.
+BMW models using Operating System 8 add a parking monitor.
 BMW offers dashcam systems on the 3 Series, 7 Series, X5, X7, and other models.

 Aftermarket Dashcams